 Schools may nominate qualified sophomores and junior students for the Academy and students may self-nominate with the guidance of a teacher or school administrator.

 Students must submit a comprehensive application that includes a portfolio or video performance in their primary discipline, an essay and a student evaluation form.

-The Academy is a residential school that operates seven days a week, enrolls only artistically talented students, and provides a curriculum different from that found in a public or private school.
+The Academy is a residential school that operates seven days a week, enrolls only artistically motivated students, and provides a curriculum different from that found in a public or private school.
 It offers unique opportunities for students to enhance their artistic abilities and creative energies, to explore the various roles the arts play in society and to encounter the arts in an interdisciplinary forum.

 The Academy's curriculum is designed to give participants an opportunity to pursue studies that differ from traditional approaches to arts education.
 Students pursue three areas of study: